Operational Technology

 Objectives

-• Understand how different field controllers (RTU, IED, PAC, PLC) are different than a typical PC
+• Understand how field controllers (RTU, IED, PAC, PLC) are different than a typical PC.

-• Know how to take unauthorized control of a poorly protected HMI
+• Understand how attackers take unauthorized control of a poorly protected HMI.

 Typical Agenda